Chart Color Schemes

 St Ives's median age exceeds the national pattern

 The median age in St Ives is 43 years, which is higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
-The age profile shows that those aged 5-14 years make up a significant portion at 16.9%, while those aged 25-34 are relatively smaller at 4.8% compared to Greater Sydney.
-Between 2021 and present, the population of those aged 15-24 has increased from 11.3% to 13.0%.
-Conversely, the population of those aged 25-34 has decreased from 5.8% to 4.8%.
-Looking ahead to 2041, demographic projections show a significant growth in the 85+ age cohort, with an increase of 1,027 people (110%) from 933 to 1,961.
-Notably, the combined 65+ age groups are projected to account for 86% of total population growth, reflecting St Ives' aging demographic profile.
-Conversely, the 55-64 and 25-34 cohorts are expected to experience population declines.
+The age profile shows that individuals aged 5-14 years make up a significant portion (16.9%) of the population, while those aged 25-34 years constitute a smaller proportion (4.8%) compared to Greater Sydney.
+Between 2021 and present, the percentage of the population aged 15-24 has increased from 11.3% to 13.0%, while the percentage of those aged 25-34 has decreased from 5.8% to 4.8%.
+By 2041, demographic projections indicate substantial shifts in St Ives's age structure.
+The number of individuals aged 85 and above is projected to grow exceptionally, increasing by 1,027 people (110%) from 933 to 1,961.
+Notably, the combined age groups of 65 and above will account for 86% of total population growth, reflecting St Ives's aging demographic profile.
+Conversely, the populations aged 55-64 and 25-34 are expected to decline.